 The promotional period with the low interest rate can last for varying amounts of time.
 Some are as quick as three months, while there are now cards offering balance transfers for as long as 26 months.
 The rationale behind using balance transfer cards is to repay your credit card debt without having an intimidating interest rate looming over your head.
 If you had a 0% interest balance transfer for 24 months, then that’s two years you’ve got to pay off that debt interest-free!

 Example: Lorne balance transfers his debts

-How to actually use a balance transfer
+How to actually do a balance transfer

-If you’ve decided that you want to use a balance transfer, it’s actually a pretty straightforward process, but you do need to take a bit of time and care to make sure you get the best one for you.
+If you’ve decided that you want to do a balance transfer, it’s actually a pretty straightforward process, but you do need to take a bit of time and care to make sure you get the best one for you.

 - Apply: go online and submit an application detailing your current debts, how much you want to transfer and everything else about your current credit card.

 - Activate your card: this needs to be done before the balance transfer can be processed.

 - Close your old card: this isn’t always necessary, but it can make sure you don’t keep spending on it or get charged fees.